lnfszrj/IAFN/README.md

 # IAFN

-This is the datasets and codes for the paper.
+When our paper is accepted, the datasets and codes will be available.